cblake777/p5-Dancer2-Template-DTLFast/README.md

 # CONFIGURATION

+The DTLFast plugin uses DTL::Fast's get\_template method to find the correct template.
+The template\_path parameter is populated using the template passed in from Dancer 2;
+the following example would pass 'bar' on to get\_template as the 'template\_path':

+    get '/foo' => sub { template 'bar', { title => 'layout title' } };

-Paramters can also be passed to get_template via the configuration file, for example, you can disable DTL::Fast's caching of templates like so:
+Additional paramters can also be passed to get\_template via the configuration file, for example, you can disable DTL::Fast's caching of templates like so:

     engines:
       template:
          DTLFast:
            no_cache: 1

+Which would create a hash containing:

+    { 'no\_cache' => 1 }

+That hash is then passed on to get\_templates in list context, allowing you to pass in dirs, ssi\_dirs, url\_source, etc, should you need to.

-The directory for the templates defaults to the `views` configuration setting or, if it is undefined, to the `views/` subdirectory of the application.
+By default, the dirs parameter is set to the `views` directory configuration setting or, if it is undefined, to the `views/` subdirectory of the application.
+You can override it via the configuration file.

 # NOTES